benwzj/benwzj.github.io/_posts/2025-05-06-embedding.md

 date: 2025-05-06
 categories: AI
 tags: AI Embedding Vector ML
+toc:
+  - name: What are Embeddings
+  - name: Word Embedding
+  - name: Pre-trained Models
+  - name: What is Word2vec exactly
+  - name: Create Your Own Embeddings
+  - name: FAQ
 ---

 Embeddings is the basic key point to understand Machine Learning.
 And it is Machine Learning's Most Useful Multitool.